International cooperation

 This cooperation was born as a consequence that oversight bodies in these countries experienced new problems and issues arising from the rise of foreign terrorist fighters and more and more exchange of information between intelligence agencies internationally.

-United Kingdom’s IPCO and Sweden's SIN and SIUN has from respectively 2019 and 2022 been partners in the cooperation, which now is named the Intelligence Oversight Working Group (IOWG). the participating oversight bodies from the seven countries have all signed a charter that you may read here.
+United Kingdom’s IPCO, Sweden's SIN and SIUN and Canada's NSIRA has from respectively 2019, 2022 and 2025 been partners in the cooperation, which now is named the Intelligence Oversight Working Group (IOWG).
+The participating oversight bodies from the eight countries have all signed a charter that you may read here.

 No classified information is exchanged between the participants in this cooperation.